Skip to Content

 The process of apostille or legalizing your Canadian criminal record check involves the following steps:

 The first step is to ensure your criminal record check is ready for processing.
 Depending on the type of criminal record check you have (basic or certified), and where you need to have it apostilled, you may be required to notarize the document first.
-You also may be required to prepare and submit a cover letter or other supporting documents if your document requires legalization (Step 3).
+You also may be required to prepare and submit supporting documents if your document requires legalization (Step 3).

 Step 2: Apostille your documents